-Annually, DSHS provides a list of PINs to the QA contractor to conduct site visits on.
+Annually, Texas DSHS QAI provides a list of selected TVFC program PINs to the QAI contractor to conduct appropriate typed site visits to meet program requirements.
 Interrupting this process results in a delay of compliance visits.

-NOTE: The DSHS Immunization Section or DSHS PHR may conduct unannounced reviewer-evaluation visits during which the reviewer will be evaluated while a site visit is being conducted.
+NOTE: The Texas DSHS Immunization program or DSHS PHR may conduct unannounced reviewer-evaluation visits during which the reviewer will be evaluated while a site visit is being conducted.